Using Bare Metal service as a standalone service¶

 this functionality for actions such as OS installation should explore

-use of the standard ramdisk
+use of the standard ramdisk deploy_interface along with the

-setting to pass arbitrary
+instance_info/kernel_append_params setting to pass arbitrary

 settings such as a mirror URL for the initial ramdisk to load data from.